Why Leave Money on the Table—Make the Most of Your Employer's

 That's $42,000 in free money.
 Looked at another way, it's a no-cost way for you to increase your contributions by 100 percent.

 In addition to offering the potential for free money through a match, employer-sponsored retirement plans can give you significant tax advantages.
 With a traditional 401(k), for instance, your contributions are made with pre-tax dollars—meaning the money goes into your retirement account before it gets taxed.
 In addition, your contributions, any match your employer provides and any earnings in the account (including interest, dividends and capital gains) are all tax-deferred.
 That means you don't owe any income tax until you withdraw from your account, typically after you retire.

 With pre-tax contributions, every dollar you save will reduce your current taxable income by an equal amount, which means you will owe less in income taxes for the year.
 But your take-home pay will go down by less than a dollar.
 Here's how that works.
 Building on the example above, the $1,200 you contribute to a traditional 401(k) lowers your federal income tax bill for the year because you owe taxes on only $38,800 rather than $40,000.
-If you're single, your total federal tax bill using the 2010 IRS tax rate schedule is $5,881.25 instead of $6,181.25—a tax savings of $300.
-And, for those in the 25 percent tax bracket, $1,200 in pre-tax dollars equals $900 in post-tax dollars—so the “cost” of your contribution measured as the impact on your paycheck might be less than you expected.
+If you're single, your total federal tax bill using the 2014 IRS tax rate schedule is $3,848 instead of $4,028—a tax savings of $180.

 Matches and Roth 401(k)s